Adjaxi/alx-low_level_programming/0x01-variables_if_else_while/README.md

- This is my Read me file for Variables
+This is my readme file.